perrym/perrym/README.md

 Welcome to my GitHub profile!
 I specialize in:

-- 🔍 Conducting security audits for cloud environments and nog cloud envirment
+- 🔍 Conducting security audits
 - 🧰 Developing in Powershell and Python tools for security analysis
+- 🛡️ Developing AI agents in Pyhton for Automating security processes
-- 🚀 Automating security processes with Azure DevOps
+- 🐍  Automating security processes with Azure DevOps

 📫 Feel free to connect with me on pamsniffer@gmail.com